c-meyer/mpmetis/README.md

-# AMmetis
+# mpmetis

-AMmetis is a simple Python wrapper for the mesh partitioning function of the METIS library.
+mpmetis is a simple Python wrapper for the mesh partitioning function of the METIS library.